Giovanniccia Candiano

 Giovanniccia Candiano, also called Giuliana, was Dogaressa of Venice by her marriage to the Doge Pietro IV Candiano (r.
-959–976) and mother of future doge Vitale Candiano.
+959–976), mother of Vitale Candiano.

+Life

-Giovanniccia was not a member of the aristocracy and was previously divorced when Pietro entered into a relationship with her, and when he made her dogaressa after his installation it caused a scandal and a social boycott which damaged the reputation of the doge.
+Giovanniccia Candiano was not a member of the aristocracy and was previously divorced when Pietro entered into a relationship with her, and when he made her dogaressa after his installation, it caused a scandal and a social boycott which damaged the reputation of the doge.
 Eventually, Pietro was convinced to divorce her and imprison her as a nun in the convent of San Zaccaria.

 She has been the subject of legends and myths.
 She is a part of a famous deck of cards featuring the dogaressas of Venice, as the Four of Hearts.